 11. Open Homes Vs Private Viewings

-Talk to your agent.
+Talk to your agent about what process they use for viewings.
 When selling a home, there are different benefits and preferences for open homes versus private viewings according to individual circumstances.

 12. Communication With Your Real Estate Agent

 You can expect your real estate agent to give you regular updates and progress reports on inquiries received.
 Ask how often these will be.

 Buyers' offers will be presented to you via the Sale and Purchase Agreement.
 Verbal offers are not acceptable.
 Make sure you do your due diligence with a property lawyer to ensure this legally binding agreement is sound and the process of due diligence has been adhered to.

 With utilities and services all now online, getting them changed to your new address is easier than it used to be.
 Phone, power and gas can now all be easily sorted online.